ReluctantHacker/notes/cs/hackingNotes.md

 Actually stack has a single block of memory stored the address in text it coming from.
 And this makes hacker has chance to rewrite that block of memory to a fake address(usually somewhere in the stack), and cheat computer that it has already come back to text to run the remain program but it actually still running in stack.
 And when that stack has malicious mechine code that hacker input, then attack is successful executing.

 But of course, this technique is obsolete.
-A lotta modern defended techs which are default built in operating systems nowaday would not let this happen, like **Non-executable stack/heap** which basically let the stack region can't be executable.
+A lotta modern defended techs which are default built in operating systems nowaday would not let this happen, like **Non-executable stack/heap(NX, in short)** which basically let the stack region can't be executable.
 This automatically killed technique of classic buffer overflow attack.
 You need to use advanced version of buffer overflow to conquer this called **Return-Oriented Programming** which we are gonna talk about latter.

 The modern operating system also use **Address space layout randomization** which we are also gonna talk about latter.